56quarters/avalonms/doc/ids.rst

 UUID Generation
 ---------------

-AvalonMS uses UUIDs (version 5) to act as unique identifiers for albums, artists, genres, and tracks.
-If you wish to generate compatible IDs outside of AvalonMS the process is as follows (in Python):
+The Avalon Music Server uses UUIDs (version 5) to act as unique identifiers for albums, artists, genres, and tracks.
+If you wish to generate compatible IDs outside of the Avalon Music Server the process is as follows (in Python):

 Albums